A Score to Settle: Plot

 Frank gets a call from Joey who started shooting up again.
 Frank rescues Joey and they reconcile.
 They decide to stop by the cemetery where Lorraine is buried, and, while there, Frank also walks by Joey's headstone as well, revealing that "Joey" was a figment of Frank's imagination.
 Frank comes to terms that Max and his men killed Joey to keep him quiet, while Joey's spirit tries convincing his dad to "come home".

 Despite his son's last wishes, Frank locates Max at a nearby assisted living center, where he has been in a medically induced coma for the last 15 years.
 Frank ultimately decides to spare Max's life, not before leaving the bloodied baseball bat that Max had used the night of the execution on his body.
 One of the orderlies tells Frank that the only other person to have visited Max before him was Q, although he has not been seen in a long while.
-As Frank begins leaves the center, Jimmy starts to fire at Frank, though Frank gets the upper hand and shoots Jimmy dead in the parking lot.
+As Frank leaves the center, Jimmy starts to fire at him, though Frank gets the upper hand and shoots Jimmy dead in the parking lot.

 Frank then heads to a nearby church, where Q's daughter is getting married.
 Frank holds Q and his daughter hostage, with Q revealing that he was the man who had Joey killed.
 He explains that Joey had become an unstable drug addict and was going to snitch on Max's gang to the police, forcing Q to cover his tracks.
 Frank spares Q, not before his daughter shoots Frank in the back.
 Outside, police tell Frank to surrender, but Frank refuses, deciding to go out in a "blaze of glory".
 As Frank lies dying on the steps to the church, Joey's spirit comforts his dad, as he helps lead him into the next life.